The perception of U.S. and European consumers on Latin American avocados

 As part of the Territorio Aguacate 2024's academic congress, held on November 27-28 in Medellin, Colombia, a panel of fruit supply chain experts discussed the perception of Latin American avocados in the most important destination markets.

-Joel Pascual, general manager of Cartama Europe, along with Annabel Konst, purchasing director at Westfalia in Central Europe, and Fernando Bustamante, sourcing director at Walmart, shared their experiences in the industry and the keys that fruit exporters need to keep in mind to build loyalty with American and European consumers.
+Joel Pascual, general manager of Cartama Europe, Annabel Konst, purchasing director at Westfalia in Central Europe, and Fernando Bustamante, sourcing director at Walmart, shared their experiences in the industry and the keys that fruit exporters need to remember to build loyalty with American and European consumers.

 The experts have worked with importers, producers, and exporters, studying the preferences of buyers and consumers to streamline the flow of information to producers to make the improvements required by customers.

-One point to be highlighted by the three panelists was the improvement in the quality of Colombian avocados, both in Europe and the United States.
+The three panelists highlighted the improvement in the quality of Colombian avocados in Europe and the United States.

-“Everyone realizes that Colombia is improving and although we are still in the early stages of avocado, the improvement is clear over the last decade, as we have been able to secure quality fruit,” said Pascual.
+“Everyone realizes that Colombia is improving, and although we are still in the early stages of avocado production, the improvement has been clear over the last decade, as we have been able to secure quality fruit,” said Pascual.

-This has led many importers to want to guarantee having fruit from Colombia, since in periods when other origins stop supplying, they can offer quality fruit.
+This has led many importers to want to guarantee fruit from Colombia, as they can offer quality fruit when other origins stop supplying.

-Westfalia's Konst also said that Colombia has become a reliable origin to keep markets supplied during the 52 weeks of the year.
+Westfalia's Konst also said that Colombia has become a reliable origin for keeping markets supplied during the 52 weeks of the year.

 “Consumers in Europe are not focused on the origin, but on the quality and price of the fruit, but supermarkets do look at the origin because they see the difference in the fruit,” Konst said, ”Therefore, it is necessary to maintain the quality of the fruit for supermarkets to keep each origin in their portfolio.

-Bustamante, Walmart's U.S. sourcing manager, indicated that the American consumer, as in Europe, is not focused on origin, but on having a good experience eating the fruit.
+Bustamante, Walmart's U.S. sourcing manager, indicated that the American consumer, like the European consumer, is not focused on origin but on having a good experience eating the fruit.

 He said, for example, that avocado sales have not been affected when they have switched from Mexican avocados to Colombian avocados in recent years.

-He assured that the American consumer is very demanding about avocado flavor.
-In addition, the second problem that has been detected in Colombian avocados arriving in the United States is in the late part of the season, when the pulp shows signs of rotting, with visible black pulp.
+He assured that the American consumer is very demanding of avocado flavor.
+In addition, the second problem detected in Colombian avocados arriving in the United States is in the late part of the season, when the pulp shows signs of rotting, with visible black pulp.

 Main challenges for Latin American growers